-Kicking off the state budget-setting process for public higher education in FY2019, the Massachusetts Board of Higher Education issued its funding recommendations to the Executive Office of Education on December 12, 2017.
+Kicking off the annual state budget process for public higher education, the Massachusetts Board of Higher Education endorsed its budget recommendations on December 11, 2018 for the fiscal year that begins on July 1, 2019.

 These investments are funded in part by new revenues enabled by the Casino Gaming legislation enacted in 2011 which sets aside a portion of the tax on gross gaming receipts at the resort casinos for public higher education.
 Specifically, the law calls for:

-The Board recommended $3.75M for the Performance Incentive Fund (PIF), a $1.2M increase over FY18.
-PIF funding continues to support competitive grants to campuses to make progress on the goals articulated by the BHE.
-This is a competitive grant program that rewards innovative thinking and evidence-based practices at the campus level, such as the following initiatives:
+The Board recommended $4.5M for the Performance Incentive Fund, a $1.9M increase over FY19.
+PIF funding continues to support competitive grants to campuses and consortia, as well as certain systemwide initiatives, to make progress on the goals articulated by the BHE.
+This program rewards cross-system collaboration, innovative thinking, and evidence-based practices at the campus and system levels.

-These recommendations will be considered by the Executive Office and Governor’s Office as they prepare the Governor’s Budget Recommendation for all of state government.
+These recommendations will be considered by the Executive Office of Education and the Governor’s Office as they prepare the Governor’s Budget Recommendation for all of state government.